albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 That's it!!

-{% include custom/note.html details="Note that the <code>OfficesRepository</code> is an interface and not a class.
+{% include custom/note.html details="The <code>OfficesRepository</code> is an interface and not a class.
 Spring Data will implement this interface for us and it provides several useful methods too, that allows us to read from and write to the <code>offices</code> table, through the <code>OfficeEntity</code> entity." %}

 In the following examples, we will use the [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method, which will return all rows in the `offices` table as instances of the `OfficeEntity` class.

 ### Should we test the JPA repository?

 **Yes**.

 While it is tempted not to test the JPA repository, `OfficesRepository`, given that this interface has no code, we need to make sure that our entity and repository are working as expected together.

 1. Create JPA repository test